Attacks on US education and historical truth mirror global authoritarianism.

 Jeff: And yet he said recently the professors are the enemy.

 Jason: Right.
-It’s like a bizarre situation because these are– All the people I mentioned; Ted Cruz, JD Vance, Ron DeSantis, they’ve been in Ivy League schools their whole lives.
+It’s like a bizarre situation because all the people I mentioned; Ted Cruz, JD Vance, Ron DeSantis, they’ve been in Ivy League schools their whole lives.
 Josh Hawley, Stanford and Yale Law School.
 So they really are viewed within these institutions as belonging to these institutions and their families as belonging to these institutions.
 They are the elite.
 And I just don’t get it.
-It’s also not the case that they’re attitudes towards universities changes the fact that their photos are on the walls of Yale.
+It’s also not the case that their attitudes towards universities changes the fact that their photos are on the walls of Yale.

 Jeff: And yet their attitudes and the way they see the world are profoundly different than the world they came out of.

 So it’s completely inconsistent with his current demagoguery [chuckles] on the trail.
-And when I talk about the demagoguery, his demagoguery, people at Yale roll their eyes and say, well, “He wants to win an election.”
-So I don’t get it myself, but I can tell you this, all these people who are railing against the university, that Ivy League universities are not just products of Ivy League universities.
-They’re loved by these universities.
+And when I talk about his demagoguery, people at Yale roll their eyes and say, well, “He wants to win an election.”
+So I don’t get it myself, but I can tell you this: all these people who are railing against the university, the Ivy League universities, are not just products of Ivy League universities, they’re [also] loved by these universities.

 Jeff: We see it also in other aspects of education, even in elementary schools and high schools, the book banning that we see going on in libraries, the attacks on education are coming everywhere.

 So we already have the courts gone that way.
-And education, as I said, you just have to repeat yourself, repeat to understand that you just have to remember always, there’s no liberal arts colleges and authoritarian societies.
-Also you want to keep this– Authoritarian societies need this constant pervasive fear.
+And education, as I said, you just have to repeat yourself, repeat to understand that you just have to remember always, there are no liberal arts colleges in authoritarian societies.
+Authoritarian societies need this constant pervasive fear.
 And so that’s what you have.
 That’s what these laws against critical race theory and LGBTQ perspectives and book banning and attacks, vilification of public-school teachers and libraries are doing.

 They are creating this aura of fear.
 I was looking the other day at Tennessee’s online reporting system for reporting professors in the University in the Tennessee system who teach concepts like intersectionality, structural racism, and white privilege.
-They haven’t yet decided on the punishments, but I think they decided it wouldn’t be criminal charges or also LGBTQ perspectives.
+They haven’t yet decided on the punishments, but I think they decided it wouldn’t be criminal charges.
+Also LGBTQ perspectives.
+This is universities.

 Jeff: In addition to the historical narrative, and this gets back to the people that we were just talking about in these positions of power, that raw power is really the goal as much as it is even authoritarianism.